Alcohol industry’s corporate social responsibility – marketing by another name

 In Ireland, the Health Service Executive has had a policy since 2015 which states that it does not partner with the alcohol Industry on public health information in any way.

 While individual countries will take different approaches, globally, there is a need to learn from the public health campaigns against tobacco.
 It has been suggested that a difference in perception of the alcohol and tobacco industries has allowed alcohol corporations to participate in the global governance arena in a way in which tobacco is no longer able.
-Yet given the public health implications, the reason for the ongoing involvement with alcohol remains unclear.

 As tobacco is regulated by the Framework Convention on Tobacco Control (FCTC), which regulates the sale, use and marketing of tobacco products, so too must the price, promotion and availability of alcohol be governed through a global framework such as the FCTC.